StevenBlack/vocab/readme.md

 procedures.
 At recess, for example, children can play in circumscribed ways: they can throw balls but not rocks; they can play tag but not hit each other.
 Also, the scope of your research might be circumscribed by the availability of time or money.
-Pronounced SIR-kum-scribe.

 ### clamjamfry
 Ordinary people or the collective mob; politicians walk among the clamjamfry to shake hands and kiss babies.
-Pronounce the word CLAM-JAM-FREE.

 ### clarion
 A shrill-sounding trumpet used as a signal in war.
 The word has come to be used metaphorically to describe any obvious warning of things to come— often a bad event.
 "When the guest arrived and rearranged the furniture in the guest room, it was a clarion call that a difficult visit was ahead."
-Pronounced CLARE-EE-ON.
-(See also vuarison.)

 ### clemency